What is an FSJ or a BFD

 MS Teams

-We use MS Teams for some seminars.
-You will receive the corresponding access data for using MS Teams from us before your first seminar.
+We use MS Teams for seminar days.
+You’ll receive your login information from us before your first seminar.

 • N